seraogianluca/RoomBooking/docs/Design.md

 - The application must be run once at time.
 - The set, update and delete operations on the database must be atomic.
 - The classrooms and the laboratories can be booked only for the day after.
-- The classrooms can be booked only for two different schedules in the day: Morning, Afternoon.
+- The classroom can be booked only for two different schedules in the day: Morning, Afternoon.
-- The laboratories can be booked only for all the day.
 - The classroom in a specified schedule can be booked by only one teacher.
-- New classrooms, laboratories and buildings can only be inserted by the administrator.
-- The classrooms, laboratories and buildings in the system can't be deleted.
+- The classrooms, laboratories and buildings in the system can't be deleted from the system.
 - Users must be identified by email.
 - Teachers' emails must belong to the [at] university domain.
 - Students' emails must belong to the [at] studenti [dot] university domain.